-Pregnancy can be an amazing journey, but it can also be extremely scary for a woman who finds herself unexpectedly pregnant and wondering to herself, am I too young to have a baby?
+Pregnancy can be an amazing journey, but it can also be extremely scary for a woman who finds herself unexpectedly pregnant and wonders to herself, am I too young to have a baby?

 You are too young to have a baby if you need to rely on others for financial assistance and are not ready to settle down.
 You are too young to have a baby if you are not ready for a 24/7 commitment.
 You are also too young to have a baby if you still have goals you would like to complete first.